bids-standard/bids-matlab/CONTRIBUTING.md

 Also make sure you add your information to the [CITATION.cff file](./CITATION.cff).

-If you have made any type of contributions to BIDS-MATLAB, our team will add you as a contributor (or ask to be added if we forgot).
+If you have made any type of contributions to bids-matlab, our team will add you as a contributor (or ask to be added if we forgot).